On the Galois-module structure of polydifferentials of Artin-Schreier-Mumford curves, modular and integral representation theory: Introduction

-where $M$ is the integral representation of a cyclic group of order $p$ with minimal degree $p-1$, see eq. (\ref{protype}) for an explicit description of $M$.
-The same space considered as an $K[A\times B]$-module is indecomposable. \end{theorem}

-Notice that since holomorphic differentials ($n=1$) have a combinatorial interpretation, the above module structure is obtained from an integral representation by extension of scalars.
-For polydifferentials ($n>1$) such an integral representation is not possible.
+Notice that, since the space of $1$-differentials can be expressed combinatorially, the $K[A]$-module structure actually comes from an integral representation as in Theorem \ref{theoremnis1} (1), which is, however, not the case for higher polydifferentials.